Numbsku11/snack/README.md

 # snack
-Snake running sdl?.
+Snake using sdl?.
 Don't even know if it works